-If you encounter difficulties installing or using your SmartHBA 2100/SmartRAID 3100 Series Host Bus Adapter, check these items first:
+If you encounter difficulties installing or using your SmartHBA 2200/SmartRAID 3200 Series Host Bus Adapter, check these items first:

 - With your computer powered off, check the connections to each disk drive, power supply, enclosure, and so on. - Try disconnecting and reconnecting disk drives from the adapter. - Check that your adapter is installed in a compatible PCIe expansion slot.
-To verify the bus compatibility of your adapter, see 3.
-About Your SmartRAID 3100 Series Host Bus Adapter or 4.
-About Your SmartHBA 2100 Series Host Bus Adapter for instructions. - Ensure that your adapter is firmly seated and secured in the PCIe expansion slot. - If your adapter is not detected during system boot, try installing it in a different compatible expansion slot.
-See 3.
-About Your SmartRAID 3100 Series Host Bus Adapter or 4.
-About Your SmartHBA 2100 Series Host Bus Adapter for instructions. - Did the driver install correctly?
-It may need to be reloaded after a reboot or kernel update. - Check the Release Notes for compatibility issues and known problems.
+To verify the bus compatibility of your adapter, see 4.
+About Your Host Bus Adapter. - Ensure that your adapter is firmly seated and secured in the PCIe expansion slot. - If your adapter is not detected during system boot, try installing it in a different compatible expansion slot.
+(See Installing the Host Bus Adapter for instructions.) - Did the driver install correctly?
+It may need to be reloaded after a reboot or kernel update; see 6.
+Installing the Driver and an Operating System. - Check the Release Notes for compatibility issues and known problems.